 (T)he libertarian within me thinks that the draft is an unacceptable form of state interference in the life of the individual, and completely incompatible with the values of a free society.
 I dare anyone who favors conscription to prove that it is not essentially akin to forced labor.
 And although I also believe that there is such thing as patriotic duty, and that those soldiers who die protecting our liberties and our democracy are heroes, I do not think that conscription goes in the interests of the Colombian state and its citizenry.
 In other words, the draft à la colombienne makes for bad policy.

-"I happen to know many young people struggle to find ways to stay in school so they don't have to serve, becuase (sic) they know it is the front lines for them not some cushy job as the Metro Police in Medellin that some are able to buy their way on to."
+One of the commenters addressed a question I'd had-- does everyone really serve?"I happen to know many young people struggle to find ways to stay in school so they don't have to serve, becuase (sic) they know it is the front lines for them not some cushy job as the Metro Police in Medellin that some are able to buy their way on to."

 Another commenter said that these kinds of draft dodgers "are not people you want fighting (the insurgent Revolutionary Armed Forces of Colombia )FARC.
 If you had ever been in a war you would know.
 Remember…it’s only a year, 365 days, 2,087 hours, 12 months.
 And still they run from serving their country and helping protect the Colombian way of life."